Sample-Text-OS/My-Obtainium-Preset/README.md

 # Obtainium Preset
 This is a preset for Obtainium that contains a list of open-source applications that are alternatives to Google counterparts.

-IMPORTANT: This repository is meant to go with a tutorial which you can find [here]().
-[The link is not functional yet.]
+IMPORTANT: This repository is meant to go with a tutorial which you can find [here](https://youtu.be/3UOqvQkXr0k).

 <h1>How to use it.</h1>